 Under the ARFVT Program, ETP is delivering workforce training to 88+ businesses and 11,400+ * trainees through reimbursable fixed-fee performance contracts.
 Participating organizations bring match funding into their workforce training contracts and are only reimbursed for approved training based on the number of trainees who complete training and a 90-day post training employment/retention period.

 For information on the program and application process, contact the Economic Development Unit at EDU@etp.ca.gov.

 *Funding includes agreements completed and projected for ETP designated funding through 2013/2014.

 Employment Development Department: (EDD)

-The EDD delivers pre-paid training and employment services to unemployed, under-employed and incumbent workers and helps employers find skilled workers.
-Under the ARFVTP partnership agreement EDD will focus their services and expertise to meet the evolving workforce needs of the advanced transportation industry.
+The EDD delivers training and employment services to the unemployed, under-employed and incumbent workers and helps employers find skilled workers.
+Under the ARFVT Program agreement, EDD will focus their services and expertise to meet the evolving workforce needs of the advanced transportation industry.

 California Workforce Investment Board (CWIB)

-The ARFVT program has partnered with the CWIB to develop Regional Industry Clusters of Opportunity (RICO) grants related to alternative fuels and advanced transportation industry clusters throughout California.
+The ARFVT Program has partnered with the CWIB, through our EDD agreement, to develop Regional Industry Clusters of Opportunity (RICO) grants related to alternative fuels and advanced transportation industry clusters throughout California.
 The RICO initiative is a structured economic and workforce development planning process that brings regional economic and workforce development practitioners and business together to develop regional strategies to support and advance the competitive position of targeted industry clusters.